This page describes the pricing of

 Each log in Stackdriver Logging is classified as exempt or non-exempt.
 Exempt logs do not count toward your monthly logs allotment and do not have overage charges if you have exceeded your allotment.
 The following logs are exempt:

 Non-exempt logs count against your monthly logs allotment and any overage charges.
-All logs not listed as exempt are non-exempt.
+All logs not listed as exempt are non-exempt, including Data Access audit logs from sources other than BigQuery.

 Log allotments and overage charges